Niryo/controllerim/README.md

 class SomeParentController extends Controller{}
 ````
 then the name will be 'SomeParentController' (`SomeParentController.name`).
-Make sure that the parent controller is provided using `ProvideController`.
 You cannot get the controller of a sibling component.
 If you need to use some data from a sibling component, put this data in the first common parent of the two components.

 If you need to interact with a parent controller from your React component, you can do something like this: